-While FaceTime is generally reliable on Mac, you might run into problems from time to time.
-If you’re currently facing a situation where FaceTime is not connecting no matter how many times you attempt to launch the app, fear not — there are fixes available.
+While FaceTime for Mac is generally reliable, you might still run into problems sometimes.
+If your FaceTime app is not connecting no matter how many times you attempt to launch the app, fear not — there are fixes available.

-These tips should help you troubleshoot common issues such as FaceTime audio not working, camera not working, poor connection, login problems, activation problems, and the inability to receive calls.
+The tips I gathered in this article should help you resolve common issues such as FaceTime audio or camera not working, log-in or activation problems, poor connection, or inability to receive calls.

-The most common reason why FaceTime is unavailable is due to internet connectivity issues.
-If you attempt to launch the app and it isn’t connecting, the first thing you should do is check your network connection.
+The most common reason FaceTime is unavailable is internet connectivity issues.
+If you attempt to launch the app and it isn’t connecting, you should check your network connection first.

-You can instantly check your Wi-Fi connection by looking at the Wi-Fi icon in the menu bar.
-If the icon is showing no bars, then your Wi-Fi might be turned off.
+To instantly check your Wi-Fi connection, simply look at the Wi-Fi icon in the menu bar.
+If it shows no bars, then your Wi-Fi might be turned off.
 You can fix this by clicking on the icon and selecting Turn Wi-Fi On.

 If you don’t have the Wi-Fi icon in your menu bar, you can go to System Preferences > Network and check your internet connection there.
-If you are connected but the internet isn’t working, you might need to restart your router.
+If you are connected, but the internet isn’t working, you might need to restart the router.
+Here is how:

-If the issue is with Apple’s FaceTime server, then it’s both good news and bad news.
+If the issue is with Apple’s FaceTime server, it’s both good and bad news.

-Good news that the problem isn’t with the app at your end.
-Bad news that there isn’t anything you can do but wait until Apple fixes the problem.
+The good news is that the problem isn’t with the app at your end.
+The bad news is that there isn’t anything you can do but wait until Apple fixes this issue.

 To check the FaceTime server status, go to Apple’s System Status page and look for FaceTime in the list.
 If the circle next to it is green, the server is working fine.
-If not, it’s down and Apple will be working on restoring connectivity.
+If not, it’s down then, and Apple is currently working on restoring connectivity.

-If the FaceTime status is green but the app still isn’t working for you, it could be that the issue is only affecting your area.
-In this instance, Apple might not know about the problem so it’s worth getting a second server status reading from a website like Down Detector or Outage.Report.
-Both of these tools shows maps so that you can easily identify if your area is affected.
+If the FaceTime status is green, but the app still isn’t working, this issue only affects your area.
+So it’s worth getting a second server-status reading from a website like Down Detector or Outage.Report.
+These tools show maps to identify if your area is affected easily.

-Sometimes the biggest problems can be resolved in the simplest ways.
+Sometimes the most significant problems can be resolved in the simplest ways.
 Is FaceTime switched on?
 It’s worth a look.

 Launch the app and go to FaceTime > Turn FaceTime On.
 Wait for the activation to confirm that it’s switched on.